kubevirt/user-guide/usage/virtual-machine-replica-set.md

       maxReplicas: 10
       targetCPUUtilizationPercentage: 50

-Right now `kubectl autoscale` does not work with Custom Resources.
-Only the declarative form of writing the HPA yaml manually and posting it via `kubectl create` is supported.
+or use `kubectl autoscale` to define the HPA via the commandline:

+    $ kubectl autoscale vmirs vmi-replicaset-cirros --min=3 --max=10